 1841: Alexis Lavigne, inventor of the measuring tape and the dress form, and tailor of empress Marie Eugénie, established a fashion school whose teaching methods originated from his expertise.
 Lavigne’s inspiring methodology was picked up by his family after his death and carried on to the present day as his heritage.

-1990-Present: ESMOD has established schools worldwide, in Berlin, Beirut, Bordeaux, Damascus, Dubai, Guangzhou (China), İstanbul, Dakar, Kuala Lumpur, Lyon, Moscow, Munich, Osaka, Oslo, Paris, Rennes, Roubaix, Sao Paolo, Seoul, Susa, Tokyo and Tunusia.
-The unique teaching methods of ESMOD are adapted to suit the cultures of the 15 countries it is established in.
+1990-Present: ESMOD has established schools worldwide, in Beijing, Beirut, Bordeaux, Damas, Dubai, Guangzhou (China), İstanbul, Jakarta, Kyoto, Kuala Lumpur, Lyon, Moscow, Oslo, Paris, Rennes, Roubaix, Seoul, Sousse, Tokyo and Tunis.
+The unique teaching methods of ESMOD are adapted to suit the cultures of the 20 countries it is established in.